Spring Data JPA Specification Criteria Query with IN Clause Example

 Create below Spring configuration class in order to create Spring DataSource and EntityManagerFactory beans.

-Notice we have also let Spring know where our Entity classes and repository interfaces are.
+Notice I have also let Spring know where our Entity classes and repository interfaces are.

 If you are using Oracle database then you can uncomment the line that uses Oracle database type and comment the line that uses MySQL database type.